megasthenis/textprogressbar/README.md

 # textprogressbar
-A (hopefully lightweight) text progress bar to monitor the execution of a long task, such as a loop with large number of iterations, in Matlab's command line.
+A lightweight, customizable text progress bar to monitor the execution of a long task, such as a loop with large number of iterations, in Matlab's command line.

 ###### Careful: